GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 cd webui
 python3 -m http.server --bind localhost 8000 # ports 8000 to 8008
 ```
-In the UI, authenticate with ML Engine, enter the name of your deployed
+In the UI, authenticate with AI Platform, enter the name of your deployed
 model in the "+add you own" box and hit ENTER.
 You can then select an airport and click "analyze".

 ![airplane detection demo](img/planespotting_UI_explanation_s.jpg)

-Models served from ML Engine are meant to be accessed from the server side of your
+Models served from AI Platform are meant to be accessed from the server side of your
 application so the authentication step is usually performed on the server.
 If
 you want to configure your model so that anyone can access it, you will have to
 [set up an Apigee Edge proxy in front of it](https://cloud.google.com/solutions/serving-machine-learning-models-using-apigee-edge-and-ml-engine)